adityaawati45/Diabetes-Health-Prediction-System/README.md

 # Diabetes Prediction and Recommendation System

 ## Overview
 This project focuses on predicting diabetes using machine learning techniques and providing health recommendations based on the predictions.
-The system utilizes an **XGBoost model** for accurate diabetes classification and integrates a **Flask-based web application** for user interaction.
+The system utilizes an **Random Forest model** for accurate diabetes classification and integrates a **streamlit-based web application** for user interaction.

 ## Dataset
 - **Source:** CDC's Behavioral Risk Factor Surveillance System (BRFSS) 2015 dataset